 If you’re struggling with drug or alcohol dependency, you know that cravings make overcoming addiction on your own incredibly tricky.
 For some individuals, managing cravings and reducing the impact of withdrawal symptoms is best accomplished through the strict administration of medications designed to help.
-MAT is an innovative treatment approach that can help ease the recovery process and prevent relapse.
+MAT detox is an innovative treatment approach that can help ease the recovery process and prevent relapse.

 What-Is-Medication-Assisted-Treatment

-Even after successfully completing detox and treatment, some addicts might find themselves slipping into old habits.
+Even after completing detox and treatment, some addicts might find themselves slipping into old habits.
 These intense cravings and mental issues can begin to resurface and could potentially lead to relapses as well as interfere with the treatment overall.

 Medication-assisted treatment allows for extra help with trusted medications that are proven to decrease these cravings and push towards longer sobriety.
-The combination of personalized therapies and medication can highly increase the chances of long-term recovery.
+The combination of personalized therapies and medication can greatly increase the chances of long-term recovery.

 However, a MAT treatment program offers more than just medication; it provides engaged therapy to help individuals address their underlying mental health issues that contribute to and spring from a substance use disorder.
 During our MAT treatment, participants can expect to be able to take part in the following therapy programs: